Context engineering is how we make your AI actually useful.

 What you end up with

-Your AI goes from “generic assistant that writes okay emails” to “assistant that knows your customers, your pricing, your inventory, and can actually do things in your systems.”
 And you don’t have to learn a new piece of software to get there.
-You and your team keep using whatever AI you’re already comfortable with (Claude, ChatGPT, Gemini) and we build the infrastructure that makes it competent to operate your specific business.
+You and your team keep using whatever AI you’re already comfortable with (Claude, ChatGPT, Gemini) and we build the infrastructure that makes it competent to operate in your specific business.

 We keep what’s working.